apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     are processed.
 This, I suspect, is a consequence of the strong glitch filtering that is enbled in the pin configuration.
 Snappier response my be obtainble with filtering off.
+  2017-12-17:  Added a driver for the FT5x06 capacitive, multi-touch
+    controller.
+Add support logic for the LPCXpresso-LPC54528 to initialize and the register the FT5x06 driver.
+Untested on initial commit

 Configurations
 ==============